igorganch/CashierApp/README.md

 # Cashier App
  A mobile app that acts as a cash register which keeps track of items sold and also allows the user to restock items.
-Developed with Xamarin.Forms as the front end and C# as the backend.
+Developed with Xamarin.Forms as the front end.
 This project Uses concepts of OOP combined with data structures.
 # How to start
 1. Download the git repository to your desktop
 2. Open with Visual Studio 2017 and an emulator should pop up when you have clicked the run button